-This feature allows you to reset the GM Oil Life System Monitor after an oil change.
-See Engine Oil on page 5-15.
-Be careful not to reset the OIL LIFE system accidentally at any time other than when the oil has been changed.
+This feature allows you to reset the GM Oil Life System Monitor after an oil change, see Engine Oil on page 5-15.
+Be careful not to reset the OIL LIFE accidentally at any time other than when the oil has been changed.
 It can't be reset accurately until the next oil change.
-To clear the CHANGE ENGINE OIL light from the instrument panel cluster and reset the oil life system, do the following:
+To clear the CHANGE ENGINE OIL light from the instrument panel cluster and reset the oil life monitor:

-- Scroll, using the SEEK PSCAN up or down arrows, until OIL LIFE appears on the display. - Press the 1 PREV or 2 NEXT button to enter the submenu.
-RESET will then be displayed. - Press the TUNE DISP button to reset.
+- Scroll, using the SEEK/PSCAN up or down arrows, until OIL LIFE appears on the display. - Press the PREV or NEXT button to enter the submenu.
+RESET will then be displayed. - Press the TUNE/DISP button to reset.
 A chime will be heard to verify the new setting and DONE will be displayed for one second.